Controlling openMSX from External Applications

 <command>openmsx_update enable led</command>

 This command will enable updates about LED events.
-So, when a LED changes, you get messages like this:
+When a LED changes, you'll get messages such as:

 <update type="led" machine="machine1" name="power">on</update>

-So, when you get <update> tags, openMSX tells you that something changed.
+<update> tags are openMSX's way of telling you that something changed.
 In this case, it is a LED update, for the machine with ID "machine1".
 The name of the LED is "power" and the value is in the text node: on.

 Here is a list of the currently available event types and when they are sent: